A Failure Resume

 written August 21, 2020 // 6 min read

 Imposter Syndrome has been hitting really hard lately.
 Sometimes, it makes me feel like I don’t deserve a lot of my current accomplishments and that I need to work even harder just to feel like I deserve what I have right now.
-I came across the concept of a failure resume1 a while ago, a list of things that didn’t exactly go according to plan, and the lessons learned.
+I came across the concept of a failure resume1 a while ago.
+It’s a list of things that didn’t exactly go according to plan, and the lessons learned.

+I’ve recently been inspired by both Kate Huang2 and Joice Tang’s3 failure resumes and decided to make my own.
 What I wanted to try with this failure resume is, rather than focusing on the individual failures themselves, note what I learned from each of them.
 Hopefully, it’ll serve as a powerful reminder to myself of how much I’ve struggled to get to where I am and why I deserve to be here.
 And more importantly, it serves as a place to reflect and learn from the past and be less scared of failure in the future.

 A 2021 update: Keeping a failure resume has let me be so much more ambitious in trying new things and applying for things I would otherwise think I’m unqualified to apply for!
 I’m really glad I started this.